TALO: Pushing 3D Vision Foundation Models Towards Globally Consistent Online Reconstruction: Conclusion

 \section{Conclusion}

-We revisited online reconstruction with 3D vision foundation models and showed that global-warp alignment cannot correct the spatially varying geometric errors common in outdoor, multi-camera settings.
-We introduced TALO, a higher-DOF and long-term alignment framework that propagates sparse control points, fuses multi-view evidence into canonical positions, and applies thin-plate deformation for spatially adaptive yet locally rigid correction.
-With a point-agnostic registration strategy robust to noisy predictions, TALO works as a plug-and-play module across models, datasets, and camera setups, yielding consistent gains on nuScenes and Waymo for both monocular and surround-view inputs.
-Future directions include uncertainty-aware control-point propagation, hierarchical deformation models for large-scale outdoor scenes, tighter coupling with video-native 3DVFMs, and more principled treatment of fast motion and challenging viewpoints.
+We revisit online reconstruction with 3D vision foundation models and identify the limitations of existing global alignment strategies.
+To address this, we propose TALO, a long-term alignment framework that globally propagates sparse control points and applies Thin Plate Spline deformation for spatially adaptive corrections.
+Combined with a point-agnostic submap registration strategy, TALO serves as a plug-and-play module compatible with diverse foundation models and camera setups.
+Extensive experiments demonstrate consistent improvements in geometric consistency and trajectory accuracy across datasets.